 The amazing thing is that he does it for her.
 We read that “Caleb gave her the upper and lower springs.”

 Do you notice how easily she responded to her dad’s question about what she wanted without holding back?

 Do you notice how he offers himself as the solution to her request?

-Who would've thought that a father from the 16th century BC could provide such a profound six-word code that dads in the 21st century can use to unlock their daughter’s heart?
+Who would have thought that a father from 16th century BC could provide such a profound six-word code that dads in the 21st century could use to unlock their daughters’ hearts?